pbs-assess/TTTworkshop/README.md

  Precautionary-Approach diagram.
 We could agree on one standardised (but still customisable) version across DFO.

-The workshop is very timely as it builds on the recent TESA "Introduction to TMB workshop" that DFO participants attended and gave very favourable reviews.
+**Original motivation** The workshop is very timely as it builds on the recent TESA "Introduction to TMB workshop" that DFO participants attended and gave very favourable reviews.
 If DFO stock assessment scientists are going to convert their existing models into TMB then it makes sense to at least start from some common methdology.
-This will also make it easier to incorporate ecosystem effects into such models, since TMB code is relatively short, and common starting point will allow assessors in different regions to build upon each others' experiences.
+This will also make it easier to incorporate ecosystem effects into such models, since TMB code is relatively short, and common starting point will allow assessors in different regions to build upon each others' experiences. **Current thinking** TMB will **not** be a major part of the workshop, but if people do move towards TMB in the future then this workshop will help that, and if they don't plan on using TMB then the workshop is still completely appropriate for building assessment documents.

 Note that
-the aim is **not** to have all assessors using the exact same models, but to start from a similar understanding, to share understanding in building stock assessment documents, and to generate efficiencies by easily sharing computer code.
+the aim is **not** to have all assessors using the exact same models (or to build something like Stock Synthesis), but to start from a similar understanding, to share understanding in building stock assessment documents, and to generate efficiencies by easily sharing computer code.